Support Student Participation in the Oxford Human Rights Consortium

 Barbara Tanner with Ariana Trevizo

-Sarah Mann our 2012 scholarship winner.
-Sarah wrote a beautiful essay and will hopefully
+Sarah Mann, the winner of our 2012 Scholarship award, wrote a beautiful essay titled